PopeSpaceous/CodeTalker/Research/microphone-input-packages.md

 To record packages and potential strategies that can potentially be used to take mic input from a user's device and parse it to a stream or audio file for later processing

+## current posted attempts:
+The mic-testing branch has code that attempts to use the [Python SpeechRecognition library](https://pypi.org/project/SpeechRecognition/), which requires several dependencies to install (python, python-pip, etc).
+It is allegedly compatible with both pocketsphinx (a variant of CMUSphinx), and the google speech-to-text cloud api.

 ## Sets of packages:

 ### mic-stream, arecord, and sox: